Since completing university in England, Paul has worked as a bookseller, librarian and freelance writer. He currently lives in Florida.

 - Henry VIII married his sixth and final wife, Catherine Parr, in July 1543.

-- Catherine Parr was a wealthy widow who argued with Henry about religion (Catherine was a reformer, whereas Henry held onto a unique mixture of Catholic and Protestant ideas).
+- She was a wealthy widow who argued with Henry about religion (Catherine was a reformer, whereas Henry held onto a unique mixture of Catholic and Protestant ideas).

 - She helped to restore Henry's relationship with his two daughters, Mary and Elizabeth, and was involved in helping to get a law passed that put the two daughters back in the line of succession after Edward.